Jane-Anne/alx-zero_day/0x03-git/README.md

-Day one readme not empty
+Day one readme not empty updated